jezevec10/jstris-guide/usermode.md

 - **After the game** - triggers after completing the usermode successfully.
 - **At a specific time** - triggers when a certain amount of time passes from the start of the game.
 - **On each block** - triggers after placing a block, when the next block appears, after line clears were processed.
+- **Before block locked** - triggers immediately before a block is locked/placed on the board.
+Either by user requesting hard drop or by lock delay expiration.
+The current piece position is on the final position, but not yet locked.
+- **After hold retrieved** - triggers when a block is retrieved from hold (swapped with the active piece).
+Does not trigger when hold is empty and the active piece is moved to hold.
 - **On each line clear** - triggers after any line clear.
 - **On specific block #** - triggers once after a certain amount of blocks were placed.
 - **On specific # lines cleared** - triggers once after you cleared more than # lines.